Karansingh005/Karansingh005/README.md

 ## Something to know about me:
-I am a Computer Science and Engineering Undergradutae, currently persuing from Guru Tegh Bahadur Institute of Technology, New Delhi.
+I am a Computer Science and Engineering Undergraduate, currently pursuing from Guru Tegh Bahadur Institute of Technology, New Delhi.
 I love to work with cloud technologies on various platforms such as Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).
 I love to write articles on Medium and create tech videos on YouTube.

 ## Current Working Roles
 * **Microsoft Student Partner (Beta Level)** - Working since January 2020 to teach and influence about various Micrsoft Technologies to other students, and to enhance their overall skills by conducting seminars, webinars and writing blogs.
 * **Samsung Brand Ambassador** - Working since December 2018 to promote Samsung products on various platform.
 Help other users in solving issues and aware them about new features on Samsung Members application platform.
-* **Cloud Intern at Sapio Analytics** - Working since May 2020 with the cloud team at Sapio Analytics.

 ## Past Working Roles
 * **Cloud Intern at Internity Foundation**- worked as cloud intern for winter internship from December 2019 to Janaury 2020.
+* **Cloud Intern at Sapio Analytics** - Worked with the cloud team at Sapio Analytics from May 2020 to July 2020.

 ## Technical Skills
 * **Programming Languages known:**